 We all know that time is money.
 A well-designed and built betting database in an excel spreadsheet will keep your data organized.

 Working with that data will speed up your workflow.
 In no time you can find all the information you need.

-After a long period of value betting, I realized my profits are not growing at all.
+After a long period of following value betting strategies, I realized my profits are not growing at all.

 In that period my main focus was on football betting and the bookmaker had a good detailed history of my bets.
 I started to build up a football betting spreadsheet based on my history.